-“Preventive care helps detect diseases in the early stages when they are easiest to treat,” she explains.
-“That’s why it’s so important to keep up-to-date with annual screenings even if you feel perfectly healthy — and it’s especially important if you have a family history of disease.”
+“Preventive care helps detect diseases in the early stages when they are easiest to treat,” explains Eileen Evert, senior director of Health and Wellness at Geisinger.
+“That’s why you should keep up to date with annual screenings even if you feel perfectly healthy — especially if you have a family history of disease.”

-What are the recommended annual screenings for healthy adults?
+What annual screenings are recommended for healthy adults?

-Cholesterol (lipid) screenings are recommended every 5 years unless you have diabetes or cardiovascular issues.
+These are recommended every five years unless you have diabetes or cardiovascular issues.
 In that case, you should be screened every year.
 “If you have diabetes, yearly HbA1c, LDL cholesterol and kidney tests are also recommended, along with a retinal or dilated eye exam,” says Ms. Evert.

 “If you’re 65 or older, bone density screenings are also important,” says Ms. Evert, “especially after a bone fracture or if you’re at high risk for osteoporosis.”

-Eye exams for glaucoma and macular degeneration are recommended every 2 to 4 years until you reach 64 years old.
-After age 64, have your eyes examined every year or two to check for other age-related conditions.
+Eye exams for glaucoma and macular degeneration are recommended every two to four years until you reach age 64.
+After 64, have your eyes examined every year or two to check for other age-related conditions.

 “After age 50, colon cancer screens are a good idea for everyone,” says Ms. Evert.
-“Most doctors recommend a yearly fecal occult blood test with a full colonoscopy every 10 years and a flexible sigmoidoscopy on the 5-year point in between.”
+“Most doctors recommend a yearly fecal occult blood test with a full colonoscopy every 10 years and a flexible sigmoidoscopy on every five years in between.”

-After age 40, women should get mammograms every 1 or 2 years.
+After age 40, women should get mammograms every one or two years.
 “If you have a family history of breast cancer or especially dense breast tissue, other tests — including genetic screenings — might be good options for you even before age 40,” explains Ms. Evert.
 “Ask your doctor about Geisinger’s high-risk breast clinic if you have special concerns.”

-Pap tests and pelvic exams are recommended every 3 years or more.
+Depending on your age, pap tests and pelvic exams are recommended every three years or more.
 Ask your doctor what schedule is right for you, especially if you’re 65 or older or have had a hysterectomy.